Ethiopian army ‘summarily executed several dozen civilians’ in Amhara

 Testimonies collected by HRW revealed that after Fano fighters withdrew from Merawi following an attack on Ethiopian forces, the soldiers shot civilians on the streets as well as during house raids over a six-hour period.

-“The soldiers also pillaged and destroyed civilian property,” HRW said in a statement.
+“The soldiers also pillaged and destroyed civilian property,” HRW said.

 Several residents also told HRW that soldiers remaining in the town also refused to allow the community to collect and bury those who were killed.